 ‘A black comedy about cannibalism… done tastefully’

-Auntie Lee’s Meat Pies is a 1992 American comedy horror film directed by Joseph F. Robertson (co-writer of The Slime People and director of many adult movies) from a screenplay by producer and editor Gerald M. Steiner (Doctor Caligari).
-It stars Karen Black, Pat Morita, Kristine Rose and Michael Berryman.
+Auntie Lee’s Meat Pies is a 1992 American comedy horror feature film directed by Joseph F. Robertson (co-writer of The Slime People and director of many sleazy movies) from a screenplay written by producer and editor Gerald M. Steiner (Doctor Caligari).
+The movie stars Karen Black, Pat Morita, Kristine Rose and Michael Berryman.

 A devil-worshiping woman sends out her four beautiful nieces to lure men back to her place so they can be killed, ground up and sold as meat pies…